gksander/loflux/README.md

 ### The `useActionDispatcher` hook

-The `useActionDispatcher` hook is a way to dispatch actions to a store.
+You probably don't need this hook, `createStore().dispatch` is an easy-access pattern for this.
+The `useActionDispatcher` hook is a way to dispatch actions to a specified store.
 You provide a store and the name of an action (from you action list provided in `createStore`), and the hook will return a function you can call to dispatch the specified action.
 The signature is:

 ```ts
 useActionDispatcher(store: Store, actionName: string);